petehellyer/Neuroscience-Python-Course-Development/README.md

 # Pre-material of the MSc Translational Neuroscience
 ## Introduction to Python programming and statistics

 Welcome to the pre-material of the **MSc Translational Neuroscience**!
 The aim of the material is to introduce you to `programming in Python` and to `statistics`.
-If you have already experience with programming and/or statistics, then this will be only an easy review.
-If not, it will give you the necessary foundation to be able to complete smooothly the modules in the MSc.
+If you already have experience with programming and/or statistics, then this will be an easy review.
+If not, it will give you the necessary foundation to be able to smooothly complete the modules in the MSc.
 ```
 Read the instructions carefully before starting the lectures
 ```